All Episodes

 Don't fall into that trap.

-It doesn't it's not like you can hate the right person or hate the right group if it's hate, it's not good.
+It's not like you can hate the right person or hate the right group.

-Hey, me believing that I should eat this food, and half helps craft.
+Hey, me believing that I should eat this food and half helps craft.

-Hey, me believing that I should take this medicine, and half helps Pfizer, me believing that this is true, and half helps the legacy media, Republican Party, Democrat Party, whatever.
+Me believing that this is true and half helps the legacy media, Republican Party, Democrat Party, whatever.

-I like it when people do stuff like that, project things, you know, and um generally projections, not a good thing, it means that you're you're not able to incorporate a deep truth.
+I like it when people do stuff like that, project things, you know, and generally projections, not a good thing.

 But when it's a literal projection like that, that's quite a light show.

-That's quite spectral.
+That's quite a spectacle.

 Let's have a look at another person in British politics.